 Allahabad University LAT 2017

-Law Admission Test (LAT) 2017 will be conducted by University of Allahabad for admission to LL.B Three year Course.
+Law Admission Test (LAT) 2017 is conducted by University of Allahabad for admission to LL.B Three year Course.
 Candidates can fill their application for Allahabad University LAT 2017 as per the schedule date.
 Check here complete regarding LAT 2017 Admission Test such as schedule date, eligibility criteria and other information.

 |Application Forms Available||21 Apr 2017|